Lefschetz decompositions of Kudla-Millson theta functions

 The space of Siegel Eisenstein series with respect to~$\weil{\lattice}{\gengenus}$ can be of dimension greater than~$1$; see e.g.~\cite[Section~$1.2.3$]{bruinierbook} for the case of genus~$1$.
 For the purposes of the present article, we do not need to introduce other Eisenstein series than~$\eiszero{k}{\gengenus}{\lattice}$, i.e.\ the one arising from the zero of~$D_\lattice^\gengenus$.

 Scalar-valued Eisenstein series have excellent convergence properties.
-These are satisfied also by the vector-valued Klingen Eisenstein series defined above, as illustrated in the following generalization of~\cite[p.~$67$, Theorem~$1$]{klingen}.
+These are satisfied also by the vector-valued Klingen Eisenstein series defined above, as illustrated in the following generalization of~\cite[p.~$67$, Theorem~$1$]{klingen}, whose proof is standard and left to the reader.
 For~$c>0$, we define the \emph{vertical strip of height~$c$} as

 \begin{prop} Let~$f\in S^k_{r,\lattice}$.
 If~$k>\gengenus+r+1$, then the Klingen Eisenstein series~$\klinser{k}{\gengenus}{r}{\lattice}(f)$ converges absolutely and uniformly on any vertical strip of positive height, and is a modular form of genus~$\gengenus$ and weight~$k$ with respect to~$\weil{\lattice}{\gengenus}$. \end{prop}